Skip to main content

 Students in the Master of Arts in Counseling (MAC) program experience a blend of high-quality clinical experience and training in a holistic Christian atmosphere.
 With a commitment to excellence in community service and a focus on promoting respect for the diversity of each person, the program produces professional counselors who are prepared to work in a variety of settings, both secular and faith-based.

 The MAC program is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
+View our program report for 2022-2023.

 Read more about outcomes for SAU’s CACREP-accredited programs.